Surplus Property for Special Purpose Districts

 If the estimated value of the property being transferred to another government entity is more than $50,000, the local government agency must hold a properly noticed public hearing prior to disposing of the property (RCW 39.33.020).
 If the agency does not substantially comply with those statutory procedures, the property transfer may be declared invalid by a court if a suit is filed within one year.

 Generally, donating surplus property to a nonprofit organization or other entity is prohibited as a gift of public funds under the state constitution, unless specifically authorized by law (such as transferring real property for affordable housing or transferring property to another government entity for non-monetary considerations as discussed earlier).

 However, if the recipient organization provides assistance to the “poor and infirm,” the donation could potentially be allowed under the constitutional exception for the “necessary support of the poor and infirm.”
 For more information on gifting of public funds generally, see our page Gift of Public Funds.

 In addition, the property may likely be donated if the cost of selling or otherwise disposing of it would exceed the fair market value (in which case the agency is saving itself money by donating the property).

 For local government policy examples, see:

-- Port of Port Angeles Delegation of Administrative Authority to Executive Director (2022) – Section XII(C) authorizes executive director to donate items to nonprofit or municipal/tribal government (or trash/recycle them) if director has been unable to sell them, or if estimated value is $200 or less and director determines expense of selling them would exceed any benefit received
+- Port of Port Angeles Delegation of Administrative Authority to Executive Director (2024) – Section XII(C) authorizes executive director to donate items to nonprofit or municipal/tribal government (or trash/recycle them) if director has been unable to sell them, or estimated value is $200 or less and director determines expense of selling them would exceed any benefit received

 - Shoreline Municipal Code Sec.
 3.50.010(D) – Authorizes city manager to donate items to bona fide charitable organizations if cost of disposition equals or exceeds current fair market value